AWS Tools

 Arguments

 --profile profileName- String.
 Optional.
 Use this AWS profile when connecting using ~/.aws/credentials --services service0,service1,-...- List.
 Required.
 List of services to add or remove (service names or port numbers)--id developerId- String.
 Optional.
 Specify an developer id manually (uses DEVELOPER_ID from environment by default)--group securityGroup- String.
+String.
 Required.
-String.
 Specify one or more security groups to modify.
-Format:sg-followed by hexadecimal characters.--ip ip- Optional.
-IP.
+Format:sg-followed by hexadecimal characters.--ip ip- IP.
+Optional.
 Specify bn IP manually (uses ipLookup tool from tools.sh by default)--revoke- Flag.
 Optional.
 Remove permissions--help- Flag.
 Optional.
 Show this help

 Return codes